 - Section 21 notices: Landlords will not be able to serve a Section 21 notice in the first four months after the start of an AST.
 Landlords will have only six months from the date the Section 21 notice was given in which to act on it.

 - Prescribed Form 6A: Before 1st October 2018 a landlord has had the option of using a non-prescribed form of notice if the AST was granted before 1st October 2015.
 After 1st October 2018, landlords will need to use the prescribed Form 6A for all ASTs, no matter when they were granted.

 - Prescribed information on the condition of the property: Landlords and managing agents will be required by law to give tenants prescribed information on the condition of the property for all ASTs.
-This may mean that landlords have to carry out surveys in between tenancies.
-The key point here is that it will not be possible to serve a Section 21 notice on tenancies unless they have provided tenants with the EPC, gas safety certificate and most recent ‘How to rent’ guide before the tenant moves into the property.
+In order to ensure compliance with minimum property standards, it is advisable to carry out periodic inspections of the property.
+This includes mid-term inspections, which provide a good opportunity to identify any potential issues.
+The key point here is that it will not be possible to serve a Section 21 notice on tenancies unless tenants have been provided with the EPC, gas safety certificate and most recent ‘How to rent’ guide (for tenancies after 1 October 2015) before the tenant moves into the property.

 HMO licensing reform comes into force 1st October 2018 in England only

 Also, coming into force on 1st October 2018 are new guidelines relating to HMOs agreed earlier this year.
 As a result of the guidelines, thousands of additional landlords will fall into the HMO landlord category and will therefore be required to apply for an HMO licence.

 Landlords and managing agents who have not applied for a new licence by 1st October could face criminal prosecution and fines of up to £30,000.
 It is therefore important that landlords and agents responsible for management are aware of the changes.

 What is changing for HMOs on 1st October 2018?